devpro/azure-pipeline-training/docs/build-first-steps/02-trigger.md

 ### Success criteria

-- [ ] Create a new Azure Build pipeline named "02-trigger" that will display "Current date time is <datetime_utc>"
+- [ ] Create a new Azure Build pipeline named "02-trigger"
-- [ ] The pipeline must contain only one task, entitled "Give time"
 - [ ] Pipeline definition must be in the file `.azure/pipelines/02-trigger.yml`
+- [ ] The pipeline must contain only one task, entitled "Give time", that will display "Current date time is <datetime_utc>"
+- [ ] Pipeline must run every hour
-- [ ] Pipeline must run every hour and everytime there is a code change in the `hotfix/urgent` and `release/*` branches
+- [ ] Pipeline must run everytime there is a codechange ("commit") in `hotfix/urgent` and `release/*` branches
-- [ ] Pipeline shouldn't be triggered if there hasn't been a code change in the branch or if it's only a code change on `README.md` file
+- [ ] A commit with only a change in `README.md` file shouldn't trigger a new run

 ### Tips

 - All tips from exercise 1 are relevant
+- Once you have verified the schedule is ok, you can disable the pipeline ("Edit" link in the pipeline menu)

 ### Hints